InvasiveH8ter/NASDM/README.md

 These instructions include screenshots to help walk you through setup and running of this workflow.
 Instructions for customization are also integrated throughout the various scripts used for this workflow.
 The locations for the blocks of code for specific customization are provided at the end of this document.

 ---
-## Setup (for Windows OS)

 ## Download GitHub Repository

 ----

 ![image](https://github.com/InvasiveH8ter/NASDM/assets/109878461/1e320f02-4ef5-43c4-b513-fc57252bc618)

-Store the files from this GitHub on your local drive.

 ----